billythegoat356/Kyrie-Eleison/README.md

 <p align="center"><strong>Feel free to make a pull request on this repository to submit any idea!</strong</p>

 <br><br>
+* For the encryption key, multiply it by another key in the text, so it will become harder to decrypt
 * Add more functions and encryption types
 * Add hashes
 <br><br>